 Forced to choose, many experts believe the 401(k) is the clearly superior option.

-“There is actually no comparing IRAs and 401(k)s,” says Joseph Auday, retirement planner with Steel Peak Wealth Management, citing the 401(k)’s higher contribution limit and the potential for an employer match.
+“There is actually no comparing IRAs and 401(k)s,” says Joseph Auday, wealth advisor with Steel Peak Wealth Management in Beverly Hills, California, citing the 401(k)’s higher contribution limit and the potential for an employer match.
 “If you’re not taking advantage of your 401(k), you’re missing out.”

 However, other advisers also stress that both plans remain valuable to retirement planning.

-“IRAs and 401(k)s can both provide unique value to an individual’s retirement strategy, with key uses and specific pros and cons worthy of consideration,” says Michael Burke, CFP at Lido Advisors.
+“IRAs and 401(k)s can both provide unique value to an individual’s retirement strategy, with key uses and specific pros and cons worthy of consideration,” says Michael Burke, CFP at Lido Advisors in Southbury, Connecticut.

 Below are nine key ways in which a 401(k) and an IRA differ.
 We’ll also discuss which one may be a better fit for your personal retirement situation.